GuyWIS/GuyWIS.github.io/README.md

 # About Me

 Welcome!

-My Name is Guy, and I am a master's student in the Weizmann Institute of Science.
+My name is Guy, and I am a master's student in the Weizmann Institute of Science.
 I do my research in Michal Leskes' group, in the Department of Molecular Chemistry and Materials Science.